All Jaguars want for the holidays: a win to end 13-game skid

 With two weeks to go, there’s no need to review each and every lopsided loss, especially this one.
 What’s the point?
-Best to turn their attention to next week’s matchup with the Chicago Bears.
+Best to turn their attention to next week’s matchup with the Chicago Bears— although the Jets’ victory against the Rams put Jacksonville ahead in “the race” for the top overall draft pick.

 “Last home game,” Marrone said.
 “Really trying to put this game behind us quickly and move forward.”